Our immigration solicitors are experts in making urgent immigration bail applications, and in over 15 years have never lost one.

-The power of the Secretary of State to detain people subject to immigration control within the UK, can be found within the Immigration Act 1971 and in particular at Schedules 2 and 3 (as amended).
+The power to detain people subject to immigration control within the UK, can be found within the Immigration Act 1971.

 The circumstances whereby a person might be detained are:

 - When they are being examined as to their suitability for entry;

 - Pending deportation; or